MonsterOfCode/flutter-table-football/docs/roadmap.md

 1. The user is at the Dashboard Screen
 2. In the dashboard the user have multiple sections with information about the games and teams.
-    1. My Last Games
+    1. My Games
         1. % of wins
         2. % of losses
-        3. Top 3 team that the player belongs with best results
+        3. My position on based in points
     2. Best Teams
         1. % of wins
         2. % of losses